9 Reasons Why You Should Make Vinaigrette

 ONE MORE TIP: If your vinaigrette is too thick, drizzle a few drops of warm water into it and whisk until you get the consistency you want.

-If you want some salad recipes, try 3 Amazing Salad to Love.
+If you want some salad recipes, here are a few to try.

-I hope this little cooking lesson on the 8 reasons why you should make vinaigrette at home will help you in the kitchen.
+I hope this little cooking lesson on the 9 reasons why you should make vinaigrette at home will help you in the kitchen, and save you money and space.
 I recommend PINNING this post so you have it handy.

 pin for later graphic in blue